National Bank Direct Brokerage Review 2026

 Cons

-In 2019 they were ranked dead last, 8 out of 8, by J.D.
+Just over half a decade ago, in 2019, they were ranked dead last, 8 out of 8, by J.D.
 Power, but merely one year later in 2020, they moved up considerably to 4th out of 8.
-The Globe and Mail also took note of NBDB’s improvements since 2018 when they were graded a C+, but in 2020, The Globe and Mail increased their rating to a B.
+By 2022, when NBDB moved to commission-free trading, it topped the J.D.
+Power Rankings.
+The Globe and Mail also took note of NBDB’s improvements awarding them a solid B+ in the 2025 Digital Brokerage Ranking.

 We’ll take a deep dive into the details in our National Bank Direct Brokerage review and try to uncover the reasons behind their rankings and see if they just might be worth a second look.